nhashemi202/ICMO/README.md

 # Instruction Conditioned MOdular network (ICMO)
-This repository contains the code for ICMO, a language-informed reinforcement learning agent trained on the BabyAI environment (Submitted to NeurIPS 2023)
+This repository contains the code for ICMO, a language-informed reinforcement learning agent trained on the BabyAI environment.

 ![ICMO figure](ICMO.png)